Shareholder value: History

+The concept of measuring business performance as profit less an opportunity cost charge for the use of the funds employed in earning the profit dates back to Robert Hamilton who published An Introduction to Merchandize in 1777 in Edinburgh, Scotland.
+Hamilton's treatment may have its origins in Adam Smith's, The Wealth of Nations (first edition in 1776).
+The roots of shareholder value theory can thus be traced to the late 18th century when the capital investment required to finance new manufacturing businesses during the Industrial Revolution in the United Kingdom led to a change in the structure of businesses, from traditional small family-run businesses to large publicly-owned companies with dispersed shareholders and professional managers.
+This change in governance, called managerialism, led to new modes of coordinating enterprise, technology and planning.

-The first modern articulation that shareholder wealth creation is the paramount interest of the management of a company was published in Fortune magazine in 1962 in an article by the management of a US textile company, Indian Head Mills, whose history can be traced back to the 1820s.
-The article stated that:The objective of our company is to increase the intrinsic value of our common stock.
+In the United States, Alfred Marshall, in Principles of Economics, explained in 1890 that for firms to create wealth they must earn more than the cost of their debt and equity.
+General Motors applied the concept in the 1920s.
+(Note: The DuPont company began using DuPont analysis in the 1920s.)
+It was called excess earnings by Canning (1929) and Preinreich (1938).
+(Note: During the first half of the 20th century, debates took place in the United States and in the United Kingdom about how to evaluate investment decisions from a theoretical and commercial perspective.
+This led to Paul Samuelson's discounted utility model in 1937, based on a single discount rate compounded across time periods.)
+In the 1950's General Electric labeled it residual income and applied it as a performance measure to their decentralized divisions.
+Fortune magazine published an article in 1962 by the management of a US textile company, Indian Head Mills, that articulated shareholder wealth creation as the paramount interest of the management of a company:The objective of our company is to increase the intrinsic value of our common stock.
 We are not in business to grow bigger for the sake of size, not to become more diversified, not to make the most or best of anything, not to provide jobs, have the most modern plants, the happiest customers, lead in new product development, or to achieve any other status which has no relation to the economic use of capital.
 Any or all of these may be, from time to time, a means to our objective, but means and ends must never be confused.
-We are in business solely to improve the inherent value of the common stockholders' equity in the company.

-Economist Milton Friedman introduced the Friedman doctrine in a 1970 essay for The New York Times, entitled "A Friedman Doctrine: The Social Responsibility of Business Is to Increase Its Profits".
+We are in business solely to improve the inherent value of the common stockholders' equity in the company.In Divisional Performance: Measurement and Control (1965), David Solomons suggested that residual income be used as an internal performance measure and Robert Anthony (1973) suggested that it be an external performance measure.
+Economist Milton Friedman introduced the Friedman doctrine in a 1970 essay for The New York Times, entitled A Friedman Doctrine: The Social Responsibility of Business Is to Increase Its Profits.
 In it, he argued that a company has no social responsibility to the public or society; its only responsibility is to its shareholders.
-The Friedman doctrine was amplified after the publication of an influential 1976 business paper by finance professors Michael C. Jensen and William Meckling, "Theory of the Firm: Managerial Behavior, Agency Costs and Ownership Structure", which provided a quantitative economic rationale for maximizing shareholder value.
+The Friedman doctrine was amplified after the publication of an influential 1976 business paper by finance professors Michael C. Jensen and William Meckling, Theory of the Firm: Managerial Behavior, Agency Costs and Ownership Structure, which provided a quantitative economic rationale for maximizing shareholder value.